acafourek/maidstone/wp-content/plugins/skimlinks/readme.txt

 Contributors: skimlinks
 Tags: skimlinks, Affiliate, Marketing, Links, Monetization, Monetisation, Javascript, Easy, Make Money, Advertising, Affiliate Widget, Referral, Plugin, RSS, Feeds, Text Links, Earn Money, Revenue, Free, Tool
 Requires at least: 2.7.1
-Tested up to: 3.5.1
+Tested up to: 4.9
-Stable tag: 1.2.3
+Stable tag: 1.3

 == Description ==

-Not a Skimlinks publisher?
-[Register here](http://skimlinks.com/signup)
+Skimlinks is the leading content-to-commerce platform globally, helping more than 4 million websites monetize their editorial content.

-Skimlinks takes away all the effort usually associated with affiliate marketing, working behind-the-scenes and earning you commissions from the valuable links you include in your posts.
-Building on our years of experience of working with all types of blogs, our patent-pending technology converts existing product links in content into their equivalent affiliate link on-the-fly:
+Skimlinks works behind-the scenes to take away all the manual effort usually associated with affiliate marketing.
+After you install the plugin you can start earning commission from every link to merchants you include in your posts.

+With a decade’s experience working with blogs of all shapes and sizes, we’re confident our technology can help take your content monetization efforts to the next level:

-* **Easy to install**: Add the Skimlinks plugin and instantly monetize untapped links on your blog
+* **Easy to install**: Install our plugin and instantly monetize links on your Wordpress site.

-* **SkimLinks and SkimWords integration**: Easily control the Skimlinks products you use from your publisher interface

 * **Earn from your RSS feed**: Monetize more activity on your blog when users click on an external link in your RSS feed, Skimlinks automatically turns these into affiliate links

-* **Earn more from affiliate marketing with Skimlinks**: We work with over 8,000 merchants, and turn more links in your content into their equivalent affiliate link so you can earn more commission
+* **Earn more from affiliate marketing with Skimlinks**: Access to over 24,000 merchant in our network.
+There's no need to manually apply for each merchant.
+Once you are approved as a Skimlinks publisher you get instant access to all programs.

-* **Zero admin**: You can focus on creating great content and link to merchant products as normal and we'll do all the work to create and maintain affiliate links for you
+* **Zero admin**: You can focus on creating great content and link to merchant products as normal and we’ll do all the work to create and maintain affiliate links for you.

-* **Increase your click-through rates**: We only turn links into affiliate links when they are clicked, so they don't look suspicious to your users
+* **Increase your click-through rates**: We only turn links into affiliate links when they are clicked, so they don't look suspicious to your users.

-*"Once the code was installed on my site, I've had to do nothing apart from waiting for the checks to appear through the post"*

-**Skimlinks customer : Stuart Miles, Owner/Editor of Pocket-lint**
+To use our Plugin you’ll need to [sign up for a Skimlinks account](https://signup.skimlinks.com).
+Once you’re approved, all you need to do is install the plugin and our technology will get to work.

 == Installation ==

-**N.B.
-If you are upgrading from an older version of the plugin to Version 1.2, the current product settings on the Installation page in your Skimlinks [Publisher Interface](https://skimlinks.com/login/settings) will take effect.
-You can change these settings to suit your needs in your Publisher Interface before or after upgrading.**
+**N.B.** To use Skimlinks' Wordpress Plugin you’ll need to [sign up for a Skimlinks account](https://signup.skimlinks.com).

+1. Upload the entire Skimlinks folder to the /wp-content/plugins/ directory.
+2. Activate the Skimlinks plugin through the 'Plugins' menu in WordPress.
+3. Configure the Skimlinks plugin through the menu option 'Settings > Skimlinks'.
+On this step you'll need to provide your Site ID, obtained from the [Publisher Hub](https://hub.skimlinks.com/settings/sites).

-**N.B.
-If you have Skimlinks already added to your footer template please remove it before installing the Skimlinks WordPress Plugin.**
+If you have Skimlinks already added to your footer template please remove it before installing the Skimlinks WordPress Plugin.

-1. To install the plugin you need to be a Skimlinks publisher and enter your ID.
-You can join us at [skimlinks.com](http://skimlinks.com)
-1. Upload the `skimlinks` folder to `/wp-content/plugins/`
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure the plugin in the WordPress Settings > Skimlinks menu

 == Frequently Asked Questions ==